 - So you can stop suddenly - Travel at a safe speed.

-Scenario 3: Car in front doing a U-turn
+Scenario 3: Car braking suddenly in front of you or doing a U-turn

 See the car in front of you.
 Sense they do not see you and can suddenly stop or do a U-turn in your path.

 - Keep a safe following distance – always have enough space to stop.